on this page

 Prescriber types include:

 Eligible veterans, war widows and their dependents can get medicines through the RPBS.
-The Department of Veterans’ Affairs administers the RPBS.
+The Department of Veterans’ Affairs (DVA) administers the RPBS.

 Pharmaceutical benefits categories